About Me

 The word “amateur” comes from the Italian word “amatore,” which means one who does something for love rather than money.
 That’s me.
 I am not in the business of selling my photography.
-I pursue landscape photography as a way to enjoy the natural world and as a way to grow intellectually.
+I pursue landscape photography as a way to connect with and enjoy the natural world and as a way to grow intellectually.
 I enjoy studying the history of photography and the work of other landscape photographers, present day and from the past.
+I recently presented two lectures on the history of manipulated photography for Aquinas College’s OLLI program, and at the Hope Academy of Senior Professionals at Hope College in Holland, Michigan.
+In addition, I am working on another lecture about the Guggenheim Fellowship projects of Robert Frank and Todd Webb in 1955, which I will deliver at the Aquinas College OLLI program in November 2025.

 I am also not in the business of collecting “likes” or building a following.
 I genuinely appreciate it when one of my photos brings pleasure to someone else, but I photograph for me and not to become the next Internet sensation.
 That said, I welcome you to subscribe to this site so you get an automatic email whenever I post new photos.
 I don’t sell the list or send newsletters or other email to anyone who subscribes.